-- DPC meeting with the parent/s and student; - Suspension of eligibility to participate in activities for the remainder of the student's time as a student at Central City Public Schools.
+• The student will be excluded from participation in all activities for the remainder of the student's time as a student at Central City Public Schools.

 Refusal to Submit to Drug Use Test: A participating student who refuses to submit to a drug test authorized under this policy, or fails or refuses to comply with any other provision of this policy (including counseling requirements or recommendations), shall not be eligible to participate in any activities covered under this policy including all meetings, practices, performances and competitions for 12 months from the date of the violation and qualifies as a positive test.